Panavia Tornado ADV

 The Panavia Tornado Air Defence Variant (ADV) is a long-range, twin-engine swing-wing interceptor aircraft developed by the European Panavia Aircraft GmbH consortium.
 It was a specialised derivative of the multirole Panavia Tornado.

 Development of the Tornado ADV formally commenced in 1976.
 It was primarily intended to intercept Soviet bombers as they were traversing across the North Sea with the aim of preventing a successful air-launched nuclear attack against the United Kingdom.
 In this capacity, it was equipped with a powerful radar and beyond-visual-range missiles.
 Having been based on the multinational Tornado IDS, development was relatively quick.
 Originally, the programme was solely pursued by the United Kingdom.
 The first prototype performed its maiden flight on 27 October 1979; two further prototypes followed in the year after.
 The initial production model, the Tornado F2, entered service with the Royal Air Force (RAF) in 1986.

 The Tornado F2, which was only produced in small numbers, lacked key features such as radar, due to development issues.
 Accordingly, it was quickly followed by the Tornado F3, which was introduced in 1989.
-Featuring optimised RB.199 Mk 104 engines, an expanded missile capacity, and automatic wing sweep control system amongst other improvements, the Tornado F-3 became the definitive variant operated by the RAF.
+Featuring optimised RB.199 Mk 104 engines, an expanded missile capacity, and automatic wing sweep control system amongst other improvements, the Tornado F3 became the definitive variant operated by the RAF.
 It was also operated by the Italian Air Force (AMI) and the Royal Saudi Air Force (RSAF).
 The AMI leased the type during the 2000s as an interim aircraft while awaiting delivery of multirole Eurofighter Typhoon fighters.
 During its service life, the Tornado ADV received several upgrades which enhanced its aerial capabilities and enabled it to perform Suppression of Enemy Air Defences (SEAD) missions in addition to its interceptor duties.
 Both the RAF and RSAF retired their Tornado ADV fleets in the early 2010s; the type has been replaced in both services by the Eurofighter Typhoon.